Skip to content

 Nessus and Python Scripts

-January 17, 2020 By Michael Kavka Leave a Comment
+Posted on January 17, 2020 By Michael Kavka No Comments on Nessus and Python Scripts

 I have been working on some Python scripting over the past couple months for Nessus Pro, which I have been playing with.
 These are no real big deal, but might be able to help some of you out.
 The are located at my github page.